get back in touch with nature

 SEASONAL BOUNTY OF FRUITS, VEGETABLES, PLANTS, and flowers

-Visitors to Portland look to its farms, markets, and gardens for a grand display of fresh foods, flowers, plants, and more.
+Visitors to Greater Portland look to its farms, markets, and gardens for a grand display of fresh foods, flowers, plants, and more.
 Not to mention an opportunity to mix with locals—whether it’s the height of summer or a chilly winter morning.
 Area farms and farmer’s markets serve another purpose here as well: providing local growers, stewards of our natural resources, and producers of good, wholesome food with an important link to the local community.

 Year-round farmer’s markets